Keep reading to check out my blog on How to Get Around London | Best & Cheapest Ways.

-When you go on holiday, figuring out the transport can be one of the biggest ball aches.
+When you take a trip, figuring out transport can be one of the biggest problems.
 When I first moved to London I used to stare at the maps on the tube and think I’ll never be able to figure this out!
-It can be so daunting to know what’s the easiest or safest or cheapest way to get around the city and there are so many options it can be hard to figure out which one is best for you!
+It can be so daunting to know what’s the easiest or safest or cheapest way to get around the city and there are so many options it can be hard to figure out which one is best for you.

 Well luckily for you, I’ve written an ENTIRE guide to transport in London that will make your trip a WHOLE lot easier.
-My guide includes the different types of transport you can take, explains frequently used terminology you might hear, information for people with accessibility needs and for me, the most important part, how much everything costs and what ticket(s) you should buy for your trip to London.
+My guide includes the different types of transport you can take, explains frequently used terminology you might hear and guides you on what ticket(s) you should buy on your trip to London.

 Types of transport in London

 There are 11 different ways to travel around London (yes,11!).

 Every mode of transport has its advantages, disadvantages and there will be some that suit your needs more than others.
 It depends on your location, your budget and your accessibility needs.
 First, let’s dig into some FAQ.

 TFL stands for ‘transport for London’ and is the local government-run body responsible for the transport system in London.

 What’s an Oyster Card?

 An Oyster Card is an electronic card that allows effortless travel around London.
 You ‘tap’ this card on the yellow card reader at gates the start and end of your journey.
 You ‘top up’ this card with credit either online, at a machine at an underground station or at selected London convenience stores where you see the Oyster Card symbol.
 The card costs £5 to buy and you have to put a minimum of £5 on the card when you purchase.